Pierre-vh/Fox/README.md

 ## Acknowledgments
 * CLang and Swift
   * These well written open source projects have been of immense help when I was in doubt, or in need of help.
-I've spent countless hours digging through the source code of Swift and Clang, and that helped me improve my programming and compiler designing skills.
     The design of the Fox interpreter has been highly influenced by the design of theses compilers.
+* /r/programminglanguages (Reddit & Discord server)
+  * Friendly, passionate people that have helped me countless times.
+Can't thank them enough!